International Geocoding | What it is and how to use it

-Geocoding uses a postal address to identify the GPS lat/long coordinates at that location.
+Geocoding uses a postal address to identify the GPS lat/long coordinates of that location.
 International geocoding is when you match a mailing address to the GPS lat/long coordinates of a location anywhere in the world.

 Too easy?
 Well that's one of the charms of international geocoding: it's a really simple idea.
 But it's sometimes really hard to execute.